-- Fever
+- High temperature

 - Sore throat

-- Reduced appetite
+- Reduced appetite (not feeling hungry)

-- Generally feeling unwell
+- · Generally feeling unwell

 May be followed one or two days later by:

 Rash with blisters on hands, feet, cheeks, gums, and sides of the tongue.
 Please note rashes may look different depending on skin tone - visit NHS online for more information.